-In short the answer is no. However, the Court can be a useful tool to progress your Family Law matter towards a settlement.
+In short the answer is no. However, the Court can be a useful tool to progress your family law matter towards a settlement.

-If the other party to a property settlement or a parenting matter, either will not negotiate or respond to you, or you simply cannot reach agreement with the other party, then it is best to commence proceedings in the Federal Circuit Court of Australia with undue delay.
+If the other party to a property settlement or a parenting matter, either will not negotiate or respond to you, or you simply cannot reach agreement with the other party, then it is best to commence proceedings in the Federal Circuit Court of Australia without undue delay.

 If you have been trying to negotiate with your former spouse and you are not getting anywhere, contact Springwood Lawyers to help get your matter moving.